 PASTRIES AROUND THE WORLD

-Croissants, baguettes, macarons – France is bakery lover’s paradise.
+Croissants, baguettes, macarons – France is a bakery lover’s paradise.
 Every corner has a patisserie, boulangerie with unbelievable smells wafting into the streets.
 It’s a good thing walking is a necessity in Paris with all these tasty treats everywhere you turn.

 Everyone who’s been to Paris has a favorite place to buy and enjoy macarons.
 Whether it’s Ladurée or Gérard Mulot, rest assured you will find the one you love in the City of Lights.
 The delightful bright colors with fruity fillings are one of our favorites.

 You can’t go to Germany without trying their Black Forest Cake.
 Be careful – many of these sweet treats are loaded with alcohol.
-Cherry kirsch is in the layers, the filling and sometimes even the frosting.
+Cherry kirsch is in the layers, the filling, and sometimes even the frosting.
 It’s tasty but it packs a mighty punch.

 Italy is another place that thrills with its rich food and pastry culture.
 From cannoli stuffed with ricotta to the ironed pressed pizzelle to crunchy zeppole and creamy tiramisu.
 So many wonderful sweet treats to taste and enjoy!